Seeking Professional Help In A Therapist

 Private therapy will more than likely be the next avenue I'll explore in terms of professional help.

 Therapy/Counselling through employment

 Most employers do have support in place to help their employees with mental health illnesses.
-I have always found it incredibly difficult to ask for help especially in the work place.
-It was only recently that due to my honestly and sharing with my colleagues and boss that I was made aware there was sufficient measures in place.
+I have always found it incredibly difficult to ask for help especially in the workplace.
+It was only recently that due to my honestly and sharing with my colleagues and boss that I was made aware there were sufficient measures in place.
 It was a shame it was at a time where I had left it too late and leaving was the only option.

 It could be worth reaching out to your employer to see if they have help in place, if not for yourself but for someone close to you who could benefit from it.

 I'm no expert.
-I am someone suffering with mental health illnesses looking to share what I've been through and going through hoping to help others.
+I am someone suffering from mental health illnesses looking to share what I've been through and going through hoping to help others.

 There are more types of therapy available.
-Ones I haven't had chance to experience yet.
-If and when I do get round to them, I will share my experiences of them.
+Ones I haven't had a chance to experience yet.
+If and when I do get round to them, I will share my experiences with them.

 It is important to seek professional help and one that is very helpful indeed.